The Last: Naruto the Movie: Production

 Hinata's Japanese voice actress, Nana Mizuki, was surprised at the attention her character received.
 After seeing Hinata as an adult, Mizuki was amazed by how womanly Hinata looked and acted, feeling the same way about Naruto's young-adult self.
 The character's personality and unwillingness to give up, regardless of the situation, attracted Mizuki to Hinata.
-According to Mizuki, her favorite scene in the film was when Naruto tells Hinata he loves her.
+According to Mizuki, her favourite scene in the film was when Naruto tells Hinata he loves her.
 While being happy at Hinata's joy, she thought the character behaved rather coldly when Hinata went to Toneri.
 Naruto's Japanese voice actress, Junko Takeuchi, was happy with the story and had hoped that Naruto would end up in a relationship with Hinata.
 Takeuchi was reminded of Naruto's late godfather, Jiraiya, when she read the script.
 She thought that although Naruto's declaration of love was the most important part of the character's growth, his true nature had not changed at that point.
 Satisfied with the story, Takeuchi thought that the audience would agree with her view.

+Music

 The jazz fusion duo Sukima Switch performed the film's theme song, "Hoshi no Utsuwa" ("Star Vessel"), after producer Takuyuki Hirobe had asked them to compose a song which invoked a gentle (yet powerful) world view.
 The single was released on 3 December 2014, at the same time as the film's soundtrack.
 A character CD song for Hinata, "Fuyu no Owari ni (冬の終わりに)" ("At the End of Winter"), was recorded by Nana Mizuki.
 Two additional CDs were Even in a Future Day and The Host: Naruto the CD.